DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-It was necessary to drop some variable that is not affect to the prediction for improve prediction result.
-Such as variable “id” and “city_code” are identified as irrelevant variables for train, “num_orders” is a target variable for prediction, “special price” variable calculation of base price and checkout price. but identified there are lack of correlation with the target variable, “week” variable categorized with quarter/year wise and “special price percent” also removed as unrelated variable.
+It was necessary to drop some variables that are not affecting the prediction to improve the prediction result.
+Such as variables “id” and “city_code” are identified as irrelevant variables for the train, “num_orders” is a target variable for prediction, “special price” variable calculation of base price and checkout price. but identified there is lack of correlation with the target variable, “week” variable categorized with quarter/year wise and “special price percent” also removed an unrelated variable.
 </p>

 <img style="display:block;text-align:center" src="Removing unwanted variables.PNG" alt="Removing unwanted variables" >